 Step 1 – making the base

 I took the toilet paper cylinder and spread some plaster on, just on 1-2 inches and just on about half of the roll.

-Don’t cut the roll yet as it will help you hold onto something while rotating to put pebbles all
+Don’t cut the roll yet as it will help you hold onto something while rotating to put pebbles all around it.

 Then put the pebbles on the surface you applied your plaster, starting with the upper row, the one in the middle of the roll, so you can form the straightest line you can manage, and then continue with the last row.

 Assemble the “jigsaw” puzzle out of pebbles, and when needed fill gaps with smaller ones.
 Some might drop in the process, just apply the paste on the pebble and shove it in its spot again.

 Step 3 – making the roof

-Step 4 – Finish it off
+Step 4 – Finishing touches